-The general height range for Azalea is between two and eight feet.
-The flowers exhibit a considerable range in colors, and you can find specimens with white, red, purple, gold, orange and lavender flowers.
-Those species of Azalea that are smaller in size are popular gifts when potted, and are usually given out on Mother's day and for Easter.
+The approximate height range for Azalea is between two and eight feet.
+The flowers exhibit a considerable range in colors and you can find specimens with white, red, purple, gold, orange, and lavender flowers.

 Planting Azaleas